Meet

 fronted a very successful Rock & Roll band called

-"The Breakers" in Boston in the late 70's.
+"The Breakers" in Boston in the late 70's

-New York, Connecticut, New Hampshire & Maine.
-They
+including Boston, New York, Connecticut, New Hampshire

-played the infamous Rat Skeller in Boston at the same
+& Maine.
+They played the infamous Rat Skeller in

-time "The Cars" and "Aerosmith"
+Boston at the same time "The Cars" and "Aerosmith"

 In